bentwhiskers/readme-gen/Develop/output/README.md

 7. [Questions](#questions)

 ## Description
-des
+This app will generate a readme.md file per user input
 ## Installation
-inst
+To install:
 ## Usage
-use
+Open terminal and run node index.js
 ## License
-See https://opensource.org/licenses/BSD-3-Clause to get more information about this license
+See https://mit-license.org/ to get more information about this license

 ## Contributing
-guidelines
+To contribute:
 ## Tests
-inst
+To test:
 ## Questions
-You can find me at (https://github.com/user) on Github Email me at email for additional questions.
+You can find me at (https://github.com/bentwhiskers) on Github Email me at abbott1414@gmail.com for additional questions.